jrm98/PyTextEdit/README.md

 saving current files, and loading from files.
 Text editing operations include inserting text at a the cursor and deleting text at the cursor

+Note: the bash script "run.sh" will not work if it is not given
+      execute permissions

 Supported Commands:
 - new <*filename*>
 - open <*filename*>